 Everywhere you look these days there seems to be a Payday store on every corner.
 They advertise quick cash whenever you need it – from a leaky roof, medical issues, unexpected emergencies, and other financial shortfalls.
 Loans usually range from $50 to $1,500, as an advance on your next paycheck.

-However, a person should consider prior to entering into one of these financial arrangements that they are in effect borrowing against their next paycheck.
-This as a result may leave them with a partial or even worse no paycheck to handle their living expenses due the timing and amount fee and principle repayment.
+An individual should consider prior to entering into one of these financial arrangements that they are in effect borrowing against their next paycheck.
+This as a result, may leave them with a partial, or even worse, no paycheck to handle their living expenses due the timing and amount fee and principal repayment.
 This potentially has the person entering into further payday loans to cover daily living expenses due to the shortfall.

 We at Allan Marshall & Associates Inc. are always available free of charge to discuss any matters dealing with your financial situation.
 Please visit us at www.wecanhelp.ca or don’t hesitate to call us at 1-888-371-8900.